 Get Approved Speak to FHA Lenders and Get Current FHA Rates

 Down Payment Gifts

-This is a way that a FHA loan can provide the borrower 100% financing with no down payment out of pocket.
-You will need to fill out a gift letter for the mortgage downpayment.
+This is a way that an FHA loan can provide the borrower 100% financing with no down payment out of pocket.
+You will need to fill out a gift letter for the mortgage down payment.